 Two types of blood clots are:

 - Deep vein thrombosis (DVT).
 These are blood clots that may form in your leg veins after surgery.

 - Pulmonary embolism.
 These are blood clots that may travel up to your lungs and cause serious breathing and health problems.

 - You may receive blood thinners before and after surgery.

 - You might wear compression stockings on your legs to improve blood flow after surgery.

 - You will be encouraged to do exercises while in bed and get out of bed and walk in the halls to improve blood flow.

 Some problems that may occur after hip or knee replacement surgery include:

 - Infection in your new joint.
-If this occurs, your new joint may need to be removed to clear the infection.
+If this occurs, your new joint may need to be exchanged or removed to clear the infection.
 This problem is more likely in people who have diabetes or a weakened immune system.
 After surgery, and often before surgery, you will learn what you can do to prevent infections in your new joint.